hydna/hydna-browserstack/README.md

     -l --url            URL to run in browsers (required) -t --timeout        Time to run each browser before quitting in seconds, default 30 sec (optional) -h --help           Show help
+    -m --mode           Run in parallel mode or not, default false

 ####Notes####